PedroWada/Weather-App/README.md

 # Weather App
-WeatherApp is a app that you can search for a city in the world and visualize the city weather info in real time.
+WeatherApp is a app that you can search for a city in the world and visualize the city's weather info in real time.

 # Screenshots